 - Superdome – 15 minute walk

-Essentially your smack dab between the French Quarter, The Garden District and The Warehouse District.
+Essentially you’re smack dab between the French Quarter, The Garden District, and The Warehouse District.

 We also appreciated that our room was spacious and divided into two separate bedrooms.
 Although we spent little time there, when we did it had room for us to relax and get blogging work done.
 And the bathrooms are large.